 Players made more than 1.77m visits to Slovenia’s ten casinos in 2016, a small increase on the 1.69m visits made in 2015.
 The number of casinos rose from 9 to 10 in 2016.

 The country’s casinos, which are regulated by Slovenia’s Tax Administration and its Ministry of Finance, generated revenues of €159m throughout 2016, growing their earnings by approximately 9 percent compared with 2015.
 The actual nine casinos generated in 2016 a 6 percent increase in revenues compared to a year before.

 The number of employees has remained in the last years unchanged, hovering around 1,800 full-time employees.

-The HIT group owns six of the country’s nine casinos.
+The HIT group owns seven of the country’s ten casinos.
 HIT is a publicly-listed company, with government bodies, municipalities and public employee pension funds owning 60 percent of its shares.

 Under the existing Gaming Act, the Slovenian government can award a maximum of 15 concessions for casinos.

 In 2015, the Ministry of Finance published a proposal for a Gaming Act amendment, eliminating the requirement that the concessionaire must have its registered seat in the Republic of Slovenia, and instead providing for a corporate entity having a registered seat within the European Economic Area to obtain a concession.

 A requirement to obtain equity shares of the concessionaire was also removed with the broad intention of establishing a legislative framework compatible with European Union law, enabling socially responsible gambling activities and increasing the quality and modernity of the gaming offer.

 The draft amending the Gaming Act is still in the process of harmonization.